What is osteoporosis?

 Prevention of osteoporosis

 Osteoporosis is, in part, a hereditary condition, meaning one is particularly susceptible if one’s parents have been affected by osteoporosis.
 It is nevertheless possible to take measures to help prevent osteoporosis.
-Adapting one’s diet and exercise regimes, avoiding excessive consumption of alcohol, stopping smoking and getting sufficient sunlight are fundamental factors in safeguarding one’s bones against osteoporosis.
+Adapting one’s diet and exercise regimes, avoiding excessive consumption of alcohol, stopping the use of tobacco products and getting sufficient sunlight are fundamental factors in safeguarding one’s bones against osteoporosis.

 People who are sufficiently active and eat appropriately to prevent osteoporosis in childhood and young adulthood, build a stronger bone structure than those who do not, and are significantly less at risk of being affected by osteoporosis in later life.